MoaazGaballah/blockly-games/Offline.md

 https://github.com/google/blockly-games/blob/master/blockly-games.zip?raw=true

 Unzip this file and open `index.html` in a web browser.
+The games can be distributed on an intranet, CD, USB drive, or any other storage system.

 ### Limitations